Skip to main content

 • Employment Advisor - Contract

 The Employment Advisor provides case management in a client-centered and solution-focused manner to job seekers to help them to find and maintain sustainable employment.
 This position will collaborate with a team of employment service professionals to support, encourage and motivate clients facing multiple barriers to employment while connecting them to holistic resources, and achieving contract targets.
-This position works out of 3036 Danforth Ave and/or 1415 Bathurst St with the ability to travel to various TNGCS, community partners and employer locations within Toronto.
+This position works out of 1415 Bathurst St (and may require some time at 3036 Danforth) with the ability to travel to various TNGCS, community partners and employer locations within Toronto.

 Job Posting: See the posting here